Xander1233/Xander1233/README.md

-Welcome to my GitHub Profile.
-Feel free to open issues, when you find any spelling errors, etc. Thank you 🙏
+<p align="center">Welcome to my GitHub Profile.
+Feel free to open issues, when you find any spelling errors, etc. Thank you 🙏</p>

-# Hi
+# 🤙 Hi
 <details>
  <summary>Click to get some information about me (Xander)</summary>